The Future’s Here, We Are It, We Are On Our Own

 Consumption And Choices

 Freshwater resources and the oceans’ health are cornerstones of life on Earth, and every choice we make affects them.
 The challenge is to make conscience choices.
 A conscience – knowing the difference between right and wrong – is a product of wisdom, which is gained through knowledge.
 Most would agree that the best knowledge often comes from education, and travel is always the best education.
 Hence, the more we travel, the more we know and the better developed our conscience becomes.
-The applies the knowledge gained through travel to have a positive effect on the people and places we visit.
+The socially conscious traveler applies the knowledge gained through travel to have a positive effect on the people and places we visit.

 All trends indicate that no real political effort is being made to curb human consumption and waste.
 Earth’s resources and inhabitants are increasingly polluted and marginalized in pursuit of infinite economic growth in a finite environmental system.
 An honest assessment of the human condition and our planet is a bleak one.
 And, a desire to see as much of our world as possible is not unreasonable.